vatine/sressays/knowing-languages.md

 # When do you "know" a language?

-People I know who work with computers often end up having to write code, in one or more languauges.
+People I know who work with computers often end up having to write code, in one or more languages.
 To do that, you need to have some level of knowledge of the language, but there's also a mile-wide difference between "being comfortable making small changes in existing code" and "writing code from scratch".